Intense Pulsed Light Therapy for:

 Our IPL – ELOS (electro-optical synergy) laser uses a unique combination of radiofrequency and light to isolate the treatment area and leave the surrounding skin free from potentially harmful side effects.
 Using gentle pulses of two targeted energies means you may get better results with lower overall energy output — assuring the highest level of safety and comfort.
 The laser is attracted to the dark pigmentation of brown discoloration on the skin – and draws it towards the surface of the skin — and eventually out altogether.
 When treating redness the laser setting is attracted to the hemoglobin and heats up the tiny vessels to the point where they collapse and the blood retreats.
 This provides a clearer, smoother complexion which will smooth out your skin tone and improve texture.

-What is a typical procedure like?
+What is an IPL treatment like?

 Often a topical numbing agent is applied for about 15 minutes.
 Once the numbing solution is washed of the skin, eye protection is put in place and a cool, clear gel is applied to the area to be treated.
 The laser is then pulsed slowly over the gel and is uniformly pulsed over the entire area.
 A quiet tone proceeds each laser pulse, and this can help patients anticipate when a pulse is coming so the flash of light is never a surprise.
 Once the area is treated and cooled, the gel is washed off and finishing lotion and sunscreen are applied.